A 1971 satirical comedy film produced, directed, and written by NormanLear (just prior to his creating television's ''AllInTheFamily'').

 * CreatorCameo: During a scene showing various Eagle Rock residents coming unglued from nicotine withdrawal, Norman Lear can briefly be glimpsed as a man sitting on a park bench and sobbing.

-* DyingTown: Eagle Rock is losing many of its townsfolk after the closing of the nearby military base.
+* DyingTown: Eagle Rock has lost many of its townsfolk and most of its economy since the closing of the nearby military base.

 * EverytownAmerica: ''Eagle'' Rock, although as mentioned above, it's in a bad way.

-* TheFaceless: President RichardNixon supposedly arrives in Eagle Rock during the climax, but we never get a clear view of his face.
+* TheFaceless: President UsefulNotes/RichardNixon supposedly arrives in Eagle Rock during the climax, but we never get a clear view of his face.

 * GoingColdTurkey: Well, [[ExactlyWhatItSaysOnTheTin yeah]].
 Much of the film chronicles the various ways in which the town tries to cope with the lack of cigarettes as their desperation increases.